REIMAGINING

 Amy Julia Becker

-Amy Julia Becker helps people reimagine the good life through her writing and speaking on disability, faith, and culture.
+Amy Julia Becker invites people to reimagine the good life through her writing and speaking on disability, faith, and culture.
 She is the author of To Be Made Well, White Picket Fences, Small Talk, and A Good and Perfect Gift.
-She is a guest opinion writer for national publications and hosts the Reimagining the Good Life podcast.
+She is a guest opinion writer for national publications and hosts two podcasts: Take the Next Step and Reimagining the Good Life.
 Becker is a graduate of Princeton University and Princeton Theological Seminary (MDiv).
+She is a member of the Disability Ministry Network and the Alliance for Disability Justice and Ethics in Reproductive Genetics.
 She lives with her husband and their three children in western Connecticut.

 Recent Posts